tytydraco/yessleep/out/The_Halfway_Shepherd__I_found_a_diary_in_my_new_apartment_and_I_think_its_driving_me_insane_Part_3.md

 I bit my lip reflexively, my eyebrows knit together in frustration.
 “Fine.
 Last question: do you wish to pass on your life’s experience in order to shape future generations.”

 He sat for a moment, my words seeping into him as he blinked slowly.
-“My life’s experience. . . well I ain’t got much to share.
+“My life’s experience. . . well I ain’t got much to share."

 “Do you want to or not, James.”

 Silence.

-“Fine, whatever.”
+"Fine, whatever.”

 *Of fucking course.* “Very well.
 To complete your processing, let me borrow your hand.”